CSCfi/machine-learning-scripts/notebooks/README.md

+# Machine learning notebooks

-A collection of Jupyter notebooks related to machine learning:
+A collection of Jupyter Python notebooks related to machine learning, using either [keras](https://keras.io/), [scikit-learn](http://scikit-learn.org/stable/), or [minisom](https://github.com/JustGlowing/minisom).
+For `master` branch, version >= 2 of keras is required.
+Legacy versions for keras 1.x can be found in the `keras1-legacy` branch.

 * **sklearn-mnist-viz**: Visualizing MNIST handwritten digits using scikit-learn
 * **sklearn-mnist-dr**: Dimensionality reduction for MNIST digits using scikit-learn